 “The Seven Network were not responsible for any part of the failure.
 We would again like to offer our sincere apologies.”

 For furious race fans who missed the action, the final 11 minutes of the race have been posted on YouTube.
-It’s the latest insult for rev-heads, with sponsors now joining fans in condemning Ten for pulling its live, high-definition coverage of formula one races from One in favour of the standard-definition channel. -- Jason Whittaker
+It’s the latest insult for rev-heads, with sponsors now joining fans in condemning Ten for pulling its live, high-definition coverage of formula one races from One in favour of the standard-definition channel. — Jason Whittaker

 Front page of the day.
 France may have a new president as challenger Francois Hollande has taken the lead over incumbent Nicolas Sarkozy after Sunday’s voting.

-.
+The Department of Corrections.
 Internal research probably showed its readers were cat people.
 From The News, from New Glasgow in Canada, on April 20:

 Washington Post on how it failed a young blogger